-Cities around the world are leveraging technology to provide residents with services faster, better and cheaper than ever before.
-Meanwhile, our city’s leaders drags their feet to appease bureaucrats and bosses.
+Governments around the world are using technology to provide residents with services faster, better and cheaper than ever before.
+In NYC, our city’s leaders drags their feet to appease bureaucrats and bosses.

 I’ve done projects with civic engagement pioneers in the Netherlands, Taiwan, Spain, the USA.
-I can bring best practices here.
+I can bring the world’s best solutions here.

-New York City maintains 4000ish open datasets.
-The Public Advocate should be organizing that data so New Yorkers can use it to better understand their city and improve their lives.
+The Public Advocate should be organizing and improve the nearly 4000 datasets NYC government publishes every year so New Yorkers can use it that information better understand their city and improve their lives.

 Devin Balkind is a technologist who spent the last decade working with nonprofits, governments and businesses to improve people’s lives.
 He says: “I’m concerned that the Public Advocate’s office has become a venue for political provocation and propaganda, instead of what it was intended to be — a way to make government more transparent and […]